njoy/TNSFD/THERMR/inelastic/inelastic.rst

-If the :math:`\alpha` or :math:`\beta` required is outside the range of the table provided to LEAPR in File 7, then the differential scattering cross section can be computed using the short time collision (SCT) approximation,
+If the :math:`\alpha` or :math:`\beta` required is outside the range of the table provided to LEAPR in File 7, then the differential scattering cross section can be computed using the short-collision time (SCT) approximation,

 .. math::
   \sigma^{SCT}(E,E',\mu)=\frac{\sigma_b}{2k_bT}\frac{\sqrt{E'/E}}{\sqrt{4\pi~\alpha~T_{eff}/T}}~\mathrm{exp}\left[-\frac{(\alpha-|\beta|)^2}{4\alpha}\frac{T}{T_{eff}}-\frac{\beta+|\beta|}{2}\right]